Serbia, Republic of

 International Standards on Auditing

 The Law on Auditing of 2013 requires application of ISA for the performance of audits in Serbia as translated into Serbian and promulgated by the Ministry of Finance.
-As of 2017, the 2010 version of ISA has been promulgated by the Ministry.
-Although the 2016 IAASB Handbook that contains the revised standards on auditor reporting has been translated, it is not officially required for application.
+As of 2020, the 2016-2017 IAASB Handbook has been promulgated by the Ministry.

 Current Status: Partially Adopted